 Omada Policy and Role Management

-The Omada Identity Suite offers a flexible business-centric approach based on best-practice policies for role-modelling.
+The Omada Identity offers a flexible business-centric approach based on best-practice policies for role-modelling.
 By defining which processes include the most business critical access policies in systems and applications, it is possible to start ensuring that existing system access and new access requests are driven by business policies and compliance requirements.

 Omada Policy and Role management enables Role Based Access Control (RBAC) for managing security in large heterogeneous networks.
 Role management reduces both the complexity in user administration and the associated costs, thereby increasing the level of control and providing the ability to audit access rights for compliance and security audits.